material-components/material-components-ios/docs/theming.md

 ## Themers

-**Note** These will soon be deprecated for theming-extensions outlined above.
+**Note:** These will soon be deprecated for theming-extensions outlined above.

 Our approach to theming relies on the relationships between the following concepts: